Fed Flies Blind in Data Vacuum as Markets Rally and Shutdown Nears End

 With official data still frozen by a 20‑day government shutdown, the Federal Reserve is preparing to cut interest rates while “flying blind.”
 Policymakers worry about persistent inflation even as job growth remains weak and consumer spending shows cracks.
 Meanwhile, Wall Street and global markets staged a sharp rally on optimism over corporate earnings and easing trade tensions, and the White House signaled that a funding deal might end the shutdown within days.
 For everyday Americans, high mortgage rates and price pressures continue to strain budgets despite hopes for lower borrowing costs.

-As the U.S. federal government shutdown entered its 20th day, Federal Reserve officials were preparing for their late‑October policy meeting with far less information than usual.
-Since the shutdown began on Oct.
-1, the government has not released key reports on employment, retail sales and economic output, leaving the central bank to rely on anecdotal evidence and private surveys.
-Available data suggest job growth remains weak, consumer spending is softening and businesses are warning of price hikes at a time when inflation is stuck above the Fed’s 2 % target.
+As economic uncertainty continues, Federal Reserve officials are preparing for their policy meetings with mixed data signals.
+Available data suggest job growth remains weak, consumer spending is softening and businesses are warning of price hikes at a time when inflation is stuck above the Fed's 2% target.

-The lack of data comes as financial markets expect the Fed to cut its benchmark rate by 25 basis points to a range of 3.75 %–4.00 % at its Oct.
-28‑29 meeting.
+The lack of clear economic direction comes as financial markets expect the Fed to cut its benchmark rate by 25 basis points to a range of 3.50%–3.75% at upcoming meetings.
 Yet policymakers are split.
 Some, like Kansas City Fed President Jeffrey Schmid, argue that interest rates are still high enough to keep downward pressure on inflation.
 Others, such as Governor Christopher Waller, warn that a soft labour market and slowing consumer demand warrant caution and further easing.
-All agree that flying blind without official data makes policy judgments riskier.
+All agree that making policy judgments in this environment is challenging.

 Complicating matters, businesses continue to invest heavily in artificial intelligence, which is helping to sustain output even as traditional capex lags.
 Economists also point to upcoming tax changes that could give households a jolt in 2026.
-But without fresh data, Fed officials cannot tell whether slow job growth is due to weak demand or a lack of workers resulting from tighter immigration policies.
+But without clear trends, Fed officials cannot tell whether slow job growth is due to weak demand or a lack of workers resulting from tighter immigration policies.

 Markets surge on earnings optimism and easing trade tensions

-Despite the data vacuum, financial markets staged a broad rally on Oct.
-20. Wall Street and most global equity benchmarks rose sharply, driven by optimism about U.S. corporate earnings and signs of détente in the U.S.–China trade dispute.
-Japan’s Nikkei index jumped 3.3 % to a new high, U.S. indices gained between 1 % and 2 %, and Germany’s main index rose 2 %.
-Apple’s shares climbed 4 %, pushing the company close to a $4 trillion market capitalization.
+Despite economic uncertainty, financial markets staged a broad rally recently.
+Wall Street and most global equity benchmarks rose sharply, driven by optimism about U.S. corporate earnings and signs of détente in the U.S.–China trade dispute.
+Japan's Nikkei index jumped 3.3% to a new high, U.S. indices gained between 1% and 2%, and Germany's main index rose 2%.
+Apple's shares climbed 4%, pushing the company close to a $4 trillion market capitalization.

 Underlying the market rally is the sense that trade tensions may be easing.
 U.S. President Donald Trump said he expects to meet Chinese President Xi Jinping in South Korea next week and hopes to secure a fair trade deal.
 Analysts note that even modest progress on trade could lift sentiment, though new tariffs and port fees remain a risk.